-No need to head out to eat and sit there staring at those around you eating those wonderful breadsticks.
-Gluten Free Olive Garden Style Breadsticks can be made in our own home and, ya’ll, they are TO DIE FOR!!!!!
-Soft, garlicky, and buttery, we’ll never have to do without them again.
+No need to be jealous of gluten eaters.
+We can make our own Gluten Free Olive Garden Style Breadsticks and, ya'll, they are TO DIE FOR!!!!!
+Soft, garlicky, and buttery, we'll never have to do without them again.

 But we don't have to worry about that anymore because, guys, these are the REAL DEAL!!!!
 My daughter, who goes to Olive Garden frequently, says she can't tell the difference between ours and theirs.
 I'd say that's a stamp of approval, wouldn't you?